RIPE-NCC/ris-docs/docs/40_Prototypes/10_per_peer_dumps.md

 #### List all RRCs

-Returns list of objects with links to individual RRC's dumps.
+Returns a list of objects with links to individual RRC's dumps.

 | __Request__           |                  |
 |-----------------------|------------------|